 04 of 05

-Many bird owners play music or videos for their pets when they are away from home or otherwise unable to spend time with their birds during the day.
-Birds are naturally interested in different sounds and noises, so leaving a radio or television on is a great way to keep them happy and comfortable while they are spending time in their cages.
+Birds are naturally interested in different sounds and noises, so leaving a radio or television helps to keep them happy and comfortable while they are spending time in their cages.
 You can even log the types of music that your bird responds to the most or check out some of these popular songs about birds to make a custom playlist for your feathered friend.Continue to 5 of 5 below.

 05 of 05

 In the wild, parrots dine on an array of different fruits, vegetables, seeds, berries, and nuts.
-It's no wonder that they tend to get bored in captivity eating the same old pellets and seed mix day after day.
-Aside from keeping your bird happy and occupied, adding more variety to your bird's diet in the form of fresh fruits and vegetables can give your bird's body a healthy boost of vitamins and nutrients.
-For extra fun and expanded options, try cooking up some homemade bird treats in your own kitchen and offering them to your pet.
+It's no wonder, then, that they tend to get bored in captivity eating the same old pellets and seed mix day after day.